PoisotLab/ms_metaweb_perspectives/README.md

 from the embedding of known species (here, nodes A, B, C, and D).
 Because embeddings can be projected back to a graph, this allows us to reconstruct a network with these new species (**D**).
-This entire cycle constitutes an instance of transfer learning, where the transfered information is the representation of graph **A** through its embedding.](figures/conceptual_2.png){#fig:embedding}
+This entire cycle constitutes an instance of transfer learning, where the transferred information is the representation of graph **A** through its embedding.](figures/conceptual_2.png){#fig:embedding}